raisedbyfinches/git-training/teacher/git-course-exercises.md

    - In dev2-repo: Make changes to main
    - In dev1-repo: Try to merge feature to main and push
    - In dev2-repo: Push changes to main
-   - Resolve the resulting conflicts and synchronization issues
+   - Resolve the resulting conflicts and synchronisation issues

 4. **Implement a chosen workflow:**
    - If using Trunk-Based: Create short-lived feature branches and merge frequently